What could be more nourishing and satisfying to the Spirit than Love? With Valentine’s Day approaching, I feel the need to explore the Magic.

 The other day I was watching my one-year-old grandson playing.
 He made a funny noise as he was babbling away.
 I immediately imitated it.
 He giggled.
 We started a few minutes of absolute silliness laughing back and forth as I continued imitating his sounds.
 It was, of course, just a few moments of the day; but the feeling of connecting with his young spirit and mind was undeniable: our first real conversation!

 How about when you and your best friend say the same thing at the same time?
 Doesn’t that feel great?
 Like someone really GETS you?
-Then you remember all the reasons why this person so so deeply entrenched in your heart: the common values and interest, the same wacky sense of humor, the loyalty and trust you share.
+Then you remember all the reasons why this person is so deeply entrenched in your heart: the common values and interest, the same wacky sense of humor, the loyalty and trust you share.
 Magic!

 We all have these moments.
 You play with your dog and he knows the game and its rules.
 Fetch, tug, hide and seek….whatever.
 The connection is there, and his wagging tail shows how much he loves this interaction.
 You have grown to know each other in a very special relationship that crosses over the boundaries of species.